 Southeast’s Harrison College of Business, at

-The upper line in the diagram labelled "U.S." indicated semesters at SEMO.
+The upper line in the diagram labeled "U.S." indicated semesters at SEMO.
 Generally students should complete classes in the MBA core (rather than electives)

-The lower line labelled "Germany" indicates semesters in Germany.
+The lower line labeled "Germany" indicates semesters in Germany.
 The arrows indicate how credits are transferred between the two universities.

-Total time should not exceed 4 semesters for both degrees.
+Total time should not normally exceed 4 semesters for both degrees.